Phase Neural Operator for Multi-Station Picking of Seismic Arrivals: Introduction

-Across the various domains of artificial intelligence, such as natural language processing and computer vision, the largest gains in performance have come from (i) using ever-larger datasets with increasingly detailed labeling/prediction tasks, and (ii) incorporating powerful model architectures (e.g. transformers) that are capable of learning to extract information from these very complex datasets.
+Across the various domains of artificial intelligence, such as natural language processing and computer vision, the largest gains in performance have come from (i) using ever-larger datasets with increasingly detailed labeling/prediction tasks, (ii) making sense of unlabeled data, and (iii) incorporating powerful model architectures (e.g. transformers) that are capable of learning to extract information from these very complex datasets.
 Translating these successes to the phase picking problem would similarly require formulating the problem more generally, in which the goal is to output phase picks only after examining the seismic data for all available sensors in a network.
 To accomplish such a general formulation, new models are needed that can naturally consider the spatial and temporal context on a variable arrangement of sensors.
+Although strategies have been proposed to handle the irregular seismic network geometry for earthquake source characterization \cite{van2020automated,zhang2022spatiotemporal}, earthquake early warning \cite{munchmeyer2021transformer,bloemheuvel2022graph}, and seismic phase association \cite{mcbrearty2023earthquake}, a generalized network-based phase picker remains an open question.

 In this paper, we introduce such an approach for general purpose network-wide earthquake detection and phase picking.
 Our algorithm, called Phase Neural Operator (PhaseNO), builds on Neural Operators \citep{kovachki_neural_2023}, a recent advance of deep learning models that operate directly on functions rather than finite dimensional vectors.
 PhaseNO learns infinite dimensional function representations of seismic wavefields across the network, allowing us to accurately measure the arrival times of different phases jointly at multiple stations with arbitrary geometry.
 We evaluate our approach on real-world seismic datasets and compare its performance with state-of-the-art phase picking methods.
 We demonstrate that PhaseNO outperforms leading baseline algorithms by detecting many more earthquakes, picking many more phase arrivals, yet also greatly improving measurement accuracy.
-The runtime of PhaseNO scales linearly with the duration of continuous waveforms, and the memory usage remains constant for a fixed number of stations in a seismic network, making it applicable to large seismic datasets in a timely fashion.
-Overall, our approach demonstrates the power of leveraging both temporal and spatial information for seismic phase picking and more broadly, highlights the benefits of using advanced machine learning techniques for improving earthquake monitoring systems.
+Overall, our approach demonstrates the power of leveraging both temporal and spatial information for seismic phase picking and improving earthquake monitoring systems.